 A Financial Contract with Three Parties

-Oil and gas bonds are surety bonds, which have been tailored for the risk characteristics of the oil and gas industry.
+Oil and gas bonds are surety bonds that have been tailored to the risk characteristics of the oil and gas industry.
 A surety bond is a financial contract that has three parties: (1) the principal is the oil company making the promises to perform as required; (2) the obligee is the federal or state agency that will grant the license or permit to drill the well; and (3) the surety is a specialized insurance company that uses its capital to underwrite bonds.

 How Bonds Secure the Obligations of the Oil Company